ApexVM/codeserver/README.md

 ```
 It will forwad port 8080 on port 8443 of your RunCode domain.

+***WARNING: This function has been removed in ApexOS 24.07, please use port forwading options in the VS Code***

 ### Running heavy apps
 By default, RunCode automatically detects apps that use 50% (or more) of CPU and terminates them allowing us to save resources.